Napchat/microblog/README.md

 # microblog
-a microblog developing using flask
+a microblog developing using flask.
-I have depoyed it on Heroku
+I have depoyed it on Heroku.
 you can go to https://flask-microblog-napchat.herokuapp.com/ and have a try :)

 to-do list: